Coordinate recognition: General theory, Groups, and other surprises: Limiting examples

 \subsection{The failure of compactness}

-We have already seen that each one of $\Sym_3$ and $\SL(2,5)$ recognizes coordinates but $\{\Sym_3,\SL(2,5)\}$ does not (Theorem~\ref{T.example:DNR}).
+We have already seen that each one of~$\Sym_3$ and $\SL(2,5)$ recognizes coordinates but $\{\Sym_3,\SL(2,5)\}$ does not (Theorem~\ref{T.example:DNR}).
 In this section we prove the following.

-\begin{theorem} There is a family $\fD$ of groups that does not recognize coordinates, but every finite subset of $\fD$ does.
+\begin{theorem} There is a family $\fD$ of perfect groups that does not recognize coordinates, but every finite subset of $\fD$ does.
 All groups in $\fD$ are indecomposable and perfect.
 In particular, there is no nontrivial homomorphism from a group in $\fD$ into the center of a group in $\fD$. \end{theorem}

-This shows that the converse of Theorem~\ref{Fact:construction} is false and dampens any hope that there is a simple characterization of when a class of groups recognizes coordinate.
+Once proved, this will show that the converse of Theorem~\ref{Fact:construction} is false and dampens any hope that there is a simple characterization of when a class of groups recognizes coordinate.
+It also shows that the class of all perfect groups does not recognize coordinates (cf. Proposition~\ref{P.Perfect}).
 The proof of this theorem is given at the end of this section, as a consequence of Proposition~\ref{P.Q/Z} below and \cite[Theorem~4]{muranov2007finitely}.

 Let $\cw(H)$ denote the commutator width of a group $H$ (see \S\ref{S.Perfect}).
-In \cite[Theorem~1.1]{nikolov2004commutator}, Nikolov constructed a sequence of finite perfect groups $H_n$ such that $\lim_{n\to \infty} \cw(H_n)=\infty$.
+In \cite[Theorem~1.1]{nikolov2004commutator}, Nikolov constructed a sequence of finite perfect groups~$H_n$ such that $\lim_{n\to \infty} \cw(H_n)=\infty$.
 We do not know whether Nikolov's groups satisfy the condition ($\dagger$) of Proposition~\ref{P.Perfect}.
 If infinitely many of them do, then this (together with Proposition~\ref{P.Q/Z}) would imply a failure of compactness for the notion of recognizing coordinates and a failure of the converse to Theorem~\ref{Fact:construction}.

 \begin{proposition} There is a family $\fC=\{G_n\mid n\in \bbN\}$ of quasisimple groups of commutator width 1 such that every abelian group admits a nontrivial homomorphism into the center of $\prod_{\Fin} G_n$. \end{proposition}